Shop-specific acts of sustainability per category:

 Stockmann

-Stockmann collaborates with the Save the Children fundraiser, among other things.
+Stockmann collaborates with Save the Children fundraiser.

 The Body Shop

-Recycling services and take-back services
+Recycling and take-back services

 Clas Ohlson